 The Field Education Fact Sheet (PDF) explains the requirements for supervision, hours, and schedule, as well as the support and services offered to supervisors for their efforts.

-The Placement Availability Form enables us to get a picture of your agency and its services.
+The Placement Availability Form (PDF) enables us to get a picture of your agency and its services.
 If your agency becomes affiliated with our school, this information will be posted on a database of agencies so that students can familiarize themselves with the opportunities available to them.

 Field supervisors become a mentor in this apprenticeship model of education.
 Field supervisors are primarily responsible for developing a field educational plan and providing ongoing supervision and consultation to the student.
 They are also charged with orienting the student to the profession of social work and to the context in which their agency provides services.